awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 ### Editing a Custom Endpoint<a name="aurora-endpoint-editing"></a>

+ You can edit the properties of a custom endpoint to change which DB instances are associated with the endpoint\.
+You can also change an endpoint between a static list and an exclusion list\.
+If you need more details about these endpoint properties, see [Membership Rules for Custom Endpoints](#Aurora.Endpoints.Custom.Membership)\.

+ You can't connect to or use a custom endpoint while the changes from an edit action are in progress\.
+It might take some minutes before the endpoint status returns to **Available** and you can connect again\.

 #### AWS Management Console<a name="aurora-edit-endpoint.console"></a>

  To edit a custom endpoint with the AWS Management Console, you can select the endpoint on the cluster detail page, or bring up the detail page for the endpoint, and choose the **Edit** action\.